 If you want to get started earning money on social media as an affiliate marketer, check out the following resources:

-- Affiliate Marketing For Beginners: Ultimate Guide for 2022
+- Affiliate Marketing for Beginners: Your Startup Guide

-- 16 Affiliate Marketing Tips & Strategies to Earn More Money
+- 16 Affiliate Marketing Tips and Strategies to Earn More Money

 - YouTube Affiliate Marketing: 7 Pro Tips to Earn Extra Income

-If you have a strong presence and loyal following, you might consider turning it into branded merchandise.
-Social media is an excellent channel to promote products, whether driving people to your Shopify store or selling directly via social commerce and tools like Linkpop.
+If you’ve built a strong brand, you might consider turning it into branded merchandise.
+Social media is an excellent channel to promote products, whether driving people to your Shopify store or selling directly via social commerce and tools like Linktree.

-Julia Roblin is an artist from Winnipeg who turned her TikTok success into a product-based business opportunity.
+Julia Roblin is a Canadian artist from Winnipeg, Manitoba, who turned her TikTok success into a product-based business opportunity.
 She started posting her tattoo ideas and quickly garnered an audience of more than half a million followers.
-When people demanded her designs on products they could purchase, she launched a Shopify store to sell merch in the form of stickers, apparel, and tattoo templates.
+When people demanded her designs on products they could purchase, she launched a Shopify store to sell merchandise in the form of stickers, apparel, and tattoo mock-ups.
 This has been a workaround for TikTok’s strict creator fund restrictions.

 Making and selling merchandise doesn’t require extensive experience.
 In fact, you can outsource everything from product design through order fulfillment.
 You can even work with third-party print-on-demand suppliers who can manufacture and ship your products to customers on your behalf.

-Keep in mind that each platform has its own parameters when it comes to selling products on its platform.
+Each platform has its own rules when it comes to selling products on its platform.
 Julia found a way to use TikTok to promote her merchandise business venture.
 Check out these channel-specific guides to help you navigate the nuances of selling merch on social media:

 - How to Make and Sell Merch on TikTok

 - Creators in Control: How YouTubers Can Make Money With Merch